typescript-cheatsheets/react/docs/basic/getting-started/forward-create-ref.md

 <details>
   <summary>

-    You can make a minor optimization to make the forward ref immutable.
+    Side note: the `ref` you get from `forwardRef` is mutable so you can assign to it if needed.

   </summary>

-  As of Oct 2020, the default `ref` you get from `forwardRef` is mutable (`MutableRefObject`).
-However most of the time you don't want users to be able to assign to it.
-[There is an open discussion about this](https://github.com/typescript-cheatsheets/react/pull/323/), but for now you can assign `React.Ref` if you want to ensure nobody reassigns it:
+  This was done [on purpose](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/43265/).
+You can make it immutable if you have to - assign `React.Ref` if you want to ensure nobody reassigns it:

   ```tsx
   type Props = { children: React.ReactNode; type: "submit" | "button" };